 Health Professions Librarian LIB-3341

 Towson University’s Albert S. Cook Library seeks a dynamic and innovative individual to serve as the Health Professions Librarian.
-This position is a 12-month faculty status position available immediately and beginning no later than July 1, 2020.
+This position is a 12-month faculty status position beginning July 1, 2020.

 MLS or equivalent from an ALA-accredited institution.
 Bachelor’s degree in one of the health professions required.
 Master’s degree in area of liaison responsibility desirable.
 Rank is determined by qualifications at time of appointment.